HoracioSA/Todo-with-redux-saga/README.md

 #### About

-The main propose of this project is to create an app with login page and home page where we could authenticate, validate the user before reaching the home page.
-And finily connect the app to API.
+The main propose of this project is to create a Todo app where we could add new todos, delete, update and change the status our todos as done or uncheck, by saving the tasks in local storage.

 ##  Languages